kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 Click the GPS button in the bottom right to center the map on your location.
 Clicking it again will lock both your location and orientation, while a final click unlocks it.
 The compass icon in the top right always points North.

-By default the map will align with North roughly facing up so that the map is square with the screen.
+By default, the map will align with North, roughly facing up so that the map is square with the screen.
 You can change this so the map is aligned with North facing up (rotated) by disabling Settings > Photo Maps > 'Keep map facing up'.
 Note: There's currently a bug where panning and zooming are a bit off when this setting is disabled.

 ### Using Beacons and Navigating
 If you've created beacons, they will appear on the map.